Behind The Scenes II

 Finally, here is the piece, as mounted in Tom’s cabinet, along with an enlargement of the handle to open the cabinet.

-Note: To see another one of Colnik’s works from the backside, see an earlier post on this very blog.
+Note: To see another one of Colnik’s works from the backside, view this post: Behind the Scenes I.

 “We are what we repeatedly do.
 Excellence, then, is not an act but a habit.”……..Aristotle, Philosopher